aduffy70/LabNotes/_posts/2016/2016-10-07-Zymo-Onestep-qMethyl-kit-testing.md

   * Trying bot section at a higher annealing temperature (59C instead of 54C) to reduce non-specific binding
   * We are almost out of the control standards so we just ran the non-methylated control since it tells us if the restriction enzyme is working.
   * No issues with the setup
+* QMETH003 results:
+  * Control reactions didn't amplify.
+The higher temp is just too high for them.
+  * The turkey reactions amplified but there are still multiple bands all shorter than 400bp and we are expecting 540bp.
+So any Ct values have nothing to do with the GSTA4 promoter.
+    ![QMETH003 minigel image][image2]
+  * Higher annealing temperature does not solve our problem.

 [image1]: {{site.image_path}}QMETH002-edit.jpg
+[image2]: {{site.image_path}}QMETH003-edit.jpg